eleKit/eleKit.github.io/content/project/v-arcade/index.md

   - Leap Motion
   - Unity3D
 ---
-V-Arcade explots Leap Motion to support at home hand rehabilitation for children with Epidermolysis Bullosa and Juvenile Idiopathic Arthrisis.
-The therapist can generate remotely personalized exercises, and view the exe by looking at 3D reproduction of the hand motions recorded through the Leap.
+V-Arcade explots Leap Motion for at home hand rehabilitation for children with Epidermolysis Bullosa and Juvenile Idiopathic Arthrisis.
+The therapist remotely can view the 3D reproduction of the hand motions done by each child recorded with the Leap.
+The therapist can also generate personalized exercises.
 <!--more-->